You have a few weapon skills that summon phantasms:

 You can run instead of , you can find these traits in the Inspiration trait line.
 This trait can be taken at encounters with multiple projectiles.
 This might come in handy at Slothasor but make sure you never have this trait at Matthias nor Cairn.

 can be taken instead of , you can find these traits in the Chronomancer Trait Line.
-This trait will help carry your team through some additional healing.
+This trait will help carry your team through some additional healing but make sure to also take !.
 Making this swap will impact your personal DPS.

 If you are struggling with boon uptime with this build, you can swap out for and for .